razshare/frizzante-docs/docs/sessions.md

 ```

 !!! note
-    `Destroy` is a function which is internally used by the server ro destroy sessions.
+    `Destroy` is a function which is internally used by the server to destroy sessions.

 ## Lifetime